 Prior to joining Taft, Ryan served as the small business concierge to Columbus Mayors Michael B. Coleman and Andrew J. Ginther.
 As small business concierge, Ryan served as a development program coordinator for the city of Columbus.
 In this first-of-its-kind initiative, he supported new and emerging business as they navigated the city's regulatory and incentive environment.
 The SBC served as policy ombudsman to City Hall on behalf of those businesses.
 Ryan brings Taft clients the economic development knowledge gained from his roles.

-Ryan is the co-founder and CEO of Make Columbus, a prospective public-private economic development initiative for small and emerging businesses, with an emphasis on targeting women and minority business microenterprises.
+Ryan was the co-founder and CEO of Make Columbus, a public-private economic development initiative for small and emerging businesses, with an emphasis on targeting women and minority business microenterprises.
 Make Columbus seeks to empower companies to create sustainable jobs in central Ohio and beyond.

 Ryan resides in Bexley, Ohio, with his wife and son.

 Honoree, 40 Under 40, Columbus Business First (2019)

 - State - Ohio